Presheaf automata: Introduction

 After introducing these fundamental concepts as the main contribution of this article, we develop the foundations of a language theory for presheaf automata, defining in particular classes of rational languages, which can be presented by rational expressions, and regular languages, which can be recognised by certain presheaf automata of finite type.

-In the final sections of this article we show, as a proof of concept, how known geometric models for concurrency, in particular HDA, can be realised as presheaf automata over suitable index categories.
-We also introduce a d-category $\cV_d$ such that $\cV_d$-automata are vector addition systems with states, which subsume Petri nets.
-Further, we introduce higher-dimensional automata with counters (HDAC). van Glabbeek has shown that Petri nets can be realised by HDA \cite{vanGlabbeek_Expressiveness}, but his result implies that non-safe Petri nets lead to infinite HDA.
+In the final sections of this article we outline, as a proof of concept, how known geometric models for concurrency, in particular HDA, can be realised as presheaf automata on suitable index categories.
+We also introduce a d-category $\cV_d$ such that $\cV_d$-automata are vector addition systems with states, subsuming Petri nets.
+Further, we show how to introduce counters to any d-category; in particular, we realise classical automata with one counter as a class of presheaf automata.
+It is well known that they accept non-rational languages, which rules out a general Kleene theorem for presheaf automata with respect to the notion of rational language introduced.
+Finally, we introduce higher-dimensional automata with counters (HDAC) as a special case of presheaf automata with counters.
+Van Glabbeek has shown that Petri nets can be realised by HDA \cite{vanGlabbeek_Expressiveness}, but his result implies that non-safe Petri nets lead to infinite HDA.
 As a technical contribution of independent interest, we show that the safeness condition can be lifted for HDACs, so that every Petri net can be realised as an HDAC of finite type.
+For vector addition systems, presheaf automata with counters and HDAC, we also discuss their track objects and languages.

-While our main emphasis in this article lies on conceptual foundations and the link between presheaf automata and various models of concurrency, many obvious questions about language-automata correspondences, topological and geometric connections, or relationship to other kinds of automata or other categorical approaches to automata remain unanswered.
+While our main emphasis lies on conceptual foundations and the link between presheaf automata and models of concurrency, many obvious questions about language-automata correspondences, topological and geometric connections, or relationship to other kinds of automata or other categorical approaches to automata remain unanswered.
 We therefore conclude with some avenues for future work and a brief discussion of its research context.